 Olga Calado-Moreno is an artist born in Sanlúcar de Barrameda, Spain.
 This geographical area is part of what is called “entorno Doñana”.
-It is a protected natural space, which influenced Olga’s awareness of nature and pleasure for the beautiful scenery, which, soon began to translate into the development of her canvases.
+It is a protected natural space, which influenced Olga’s awareness of nature and pleasure for the beautiful scenery.
+This passion, soon began to translate into the development of her art practice, pictures of oil painting on canvases.

-When finding technical problems with blue pigments, she consulted with professors of the School of Fine Arts of Seville; following his advice and suggestions, led her to learn all the artisanal part of the painting techniques of the Old Masters.
+It was when finding technical problems with blue pigments, that she consulted with professors of the School of Fine Arts of Seville; following his advice and suggestions, led her to learn all the artisanal part of the painting techniques of the Old Masters.

 Olga, in her early years had a magnificent training with Professor Don Policarpio Domínguez de Guzmán, professor emeritus at the Institute of his hometown, with whom she learned drawing, perspective and volume techniques, as well as the complexity of the composition of the colours.